gboenn/chunking/README.md

 # chunking
-Algorithmic composition of metres and rhythms using sound and lilypond
+Algorithmic composition of metres and rhythms using csound and lilypond